korzh/aistdoc/README.md

 To separate changes between different versions __Aistdoc__ uses version tags, so be sure that your repository contains them.

 ### Configuration file
-@e need to configure our aistdoc tool to tell it which projects to proceed and where to publish the result.
+We need to configure our aistdoc tool to tell it which projects to proceed and where to publish the result.

 __Aistdoc__  reads all settings from a special JSON configuration file.
 To generate a template for that file use the following command: